rlnB2022/digi-new-scoresheets/README.md

 ## Development

 To keep track of my progress and what was left to be done, I used a combination of Trello and index cards that I would write on.
 The index cards turned out to be a not-so-great idea as they would often fall off my desk and into the trash, or get mixed in with other papers, which just drove me crazy.

+Throughout the development process, I continued to learn not only about PHP, but jQuery and AJAX.
+I learned that they go hand-in-hand and that allowed me to fetch data without reloading the page.
+I thought that was so cool!